dac1976/IP-Freely/README.md

 Copyright (C) 2018 Duncan Crutchley.

 ## Background ##
-I started this project shortly after buying and installing some RSTP compatible IP security cameras at my house.
+I started this project shortly after buying and installing some RTSP compatible IP security cameras at my house.
 The software that came with the cameras was adequate but not great; relying on ActiveX and Internet Explorer.
 Instead this project provides a native application to view and record up to cameras' streams.
 Currently, this application does not give you any control over the IP cameras' on-board settings.

 ## Key Features ##
 * Multi-threaded.